KyleWilliford/bemore/README.md

 For ease of development locally, use ngrok: https://ngrok.com/
 ---
-This will make it possible for your Slack client to send requests from users (i.e. you or whoever has install the app) to your local server over the internet.
+This will make it possible for your Slack client to send requests from your client to your local server over the public internet.
 The point of this is that you will not have to deploy this server to a remote environment (an AWS EC2 node, for example) every time you want to test a change during development.

-## Requirements
+## Development Requirements

-A Not Terrible Internet Connection (duh)
+- Internet

-Java JDK 8 (compile) / JRE 8 (runtime)
+- A Slack client

-Maven 3.x.x
+- Java JDK 8 (compile) / JRE 8 (runtime)

-ngrok 2.8.x (development, localhost)
+- Maven 3.x (https://maven.apache.org/install.html or use a package manager like brew, apt, etc.)

-Up-to-date version of a Slack client
+- ngrok 2.x (development, localhost)

 ## Install ngrok: